Blogging is an amazing way to provide useful information to the world and can feel very rewarding and fulfilling.

 It’s easy-to-use layout and tools make it a leader in its segment which is something I found to be very helpful when I first started on my blogging journey.

 Everything about Bluehost is professional and easy-to-use.

 One, is the ability to preview your posts and pages during editing.

-This makes it very convenient to look at your website from an outside perspective before publishing it.
+This makes it very convenient to look at your website from an outside perspective before publishing it (super cool and helpful).